uncatcrea/wp-appkit/README.md

 > Get Started: [all you need to know to get your first app up and running](http://uncategorized-creations.com/wp-appkit/doc/getting-started/)

-## Latest News

-### 07/23/2019 ###
-* Version 1.5.4 - WP-AppKit authentication feature now supports user login from multiple devices at the same time.
-Also allows to list and have information about currently logged in users.

 ## Getting Started
 Creating apps with WP-AppKit means creating JavaScript based app themes.
 (More on that [here](https://github.com/uncatcrea/wp-appkit/blob/master/README.md#app-themes)).